Minute and second of arc: Human vision

-In humans, 20/20 vision is the ability to resolve a spatial pattern separated by a visual angle of one minute of arc.
+In humans, 20/20 vision is the ability to resolve a spatial pattern separated by a visual angle of one minute of arc, from a distance of twenty feet.
 A 20/20 letter subtends 5 minutes of arc total.

 Materials

 The deviation from parallelism between two surfaces, for instance in optical engineering, is usually measured in arcminutes or arcseconds.

 In addition, arcseconds are sometimes used in rocking curve (ω-scan) x ray diffraction measurements of high-quality epitaxial thin films.

 Manufacturing

 Some measurement devices make use of arcminutes and arcseconds to measure angles when the object being measured is too small for direct visual inspection.
 For instance, a toolmaker's optical comparator will often include an option to measure in "minutes and seconds".